General information

 This Urban Heritage and Strategies short course consists of two parts.
 Part I will be offered remotely (online) in June 2024.
 Part II is scheduled to take place on campus (on-site) in the Netherlands in July 2024.

 This course is tailored to the historic Ukrainian cities that are currently under siege.
 Urban professionals working in conflict zones are invited to apply for this course.
 More specifically, urban professionals from Ukraine are invited to apply.
 The Dutch government provides a full tuition fee waiver for selected participants from Ukraine.
-Selected participants will also receive financial support for travel and stay.
+Additionally, all selected participants (from all countries) will receive financial support for travel and accommodation provided by the Dutch Embassy in Kyiv, Ukraine.

 UHS post-graduate diploma is obtained after successful completion of part I and part II.